cmiskovich/Project_3/README.md

    Grow up to 6 plants in their personal residence of which three are mature

-### Transfer one ounce or less of marijuana to another person as long as
+### Transfer one ounce or less of marijuana to another person as long as:

    No money, goods, or services are exchanged